Single-photon source

-Single-photon sources are light sources that emit light as single particles or photons.
-These sources are distinct from coherent light sources (lasers) and thermal light sources such as incandescent light bulbs.
+A single-photon source is a light source that emits light as single particles or photons.
+Single-photon sources are distinct from coherent light sources (lasers) and thermal light sources such as incandescent light bulbs.
 The Heisenberg uncertainty principle dictates that a state with an exact number of photons of a single frequency cannot be created.
 However, Fock states (or number states) can be studied for a system where the electric field amplitude is distributed over a narrow bandwidth.
 In this context, a single-photon source gives rise to an effectively one-photon number state.

 Photons from an ideal single-photon source exhibit quantum mechanical characteristics.
 These characteristics include photon antibunching, so that the time between two successive photons is never less than some minimum value.